jmcdice/jpilot-mcp/README.md

 **Managing Issues:**
 - "Show me details for PROJ-123"
+- "Link CIT-124 to epic CIT-123"
+- "Change the assignee of PROJ-123 to john@example.com"
+- "Set priority of PROJ-123 to High"
 - "Add a comment to PROJ-123: 'Fixed in latest release'"
 - "What status transitions are available for PROJ-123?"
 - "Move PROJ-123 to In Progress"